arksys-os/post-install/config-files/README.md

 * /etc/sysconfig/network-scripts/if* - Red Hat network configuration scripts.

 ## System administration
 * /etc/group - Contains the valid group names and the users included in the specified groups.
 A single user can be present in more than one group if he performs multiple tasks.
-               For example, is a "user" is the administrator as well as a member of the project group "project 1", then his entry in the group file will look like: user: * : group-id : project1
 * /etc/nologin - If the file /etc/nologin exists, login(1) will allow access only to root.
 Other users will be shown the contents of this file and their logins refused.
-* /etc/passwd 	See "man passwd".
-Holds some user account info including passwords (when not "shadowed").
+* /etc/passwd -	Holds some user account info including passwords (when not "shadowed").
 * /etc/rpmrc - rpm command configuration.
 All the rpm command line options can be set together in this file so that all of the options apply globally when any rpm command is run on that system.
 * /etc/securetty - Contains the device names of tty lines (one per line, without leading /dev/) on which root is allowed to login.
-* /etc/usertty /etc/shadow 	Contains the encrypted password information for users' accounts and optionally the password aging information.
+* /etc/shadow - Contains the encrypted password information for users' accounts and optionally the password aging information.
 Included fields are: Login name Encrypted password Days
 * /etc/shells - Holds the list of possible "shells" available to the system.
 * /etc/motd - Message Of The Day; used if an administrator wants to convey some message to all the users of a Linux server.